risk-first/website/docs/risks/Complexity-Risk/Complexity-Analogies.md

 ---
 sidebar_position: 3
 title: Analogies For Complexity
+slug: /risks/Complexity-Analogies
 ---

 So, we've looked at some measures of software structure complexity.
 We can say "this is more complex than this" for a given piece of code or structure.
-We've also looked at three ways to manage it:  [Abstraction](/tags/Abstraction) and [Modularisation](/risks/Complexity-Risk#hierarchies-and-modularisation) and via [Dependencies](/risks/Complexity-Risk#languages-and-dependencies).
+We've also looked at three ways to manage it:  [Abstraction](/tags/Abstraction) and [Modularisation](/risks/Connectivity#hierarchies-and-modularisation) and via [Dependencies](/risks/Kolmogorov-Complexity#languages-and-dependencies).

 However, we've not really said why complexity entails [Risk](/tags/Attendant-Risk).
-So let's address that now by looking at three analogies, [Mass](/risks/Complexity-Risk#complexity-is-mass), [Technical Debt](/risks/Complexity-Risk#technical-debt) and [Mess](/risks/Complexity-Risk#kitchen-analogy)
+So let's address that now by looking at three analogies, [Mass](#complexity-is-mass), [Technical Debt](#technical-debt) and [Mess](#kitchen-analogy)

 ## Complexity is Mass